The Peninsula Access Map

 - 9:30pm

-* 9:15pm weekday slot applies during daylight saving.
-Confirm against the live NSW Government Spit Bridge openings page before relying on a specific time, as schedules change seasonally.
+* The 9:15pm weekday slot applies during daylight saving.
+Schedules change seasonally — confirm against the live NSW Government Spit Bridge openings page before relying on a specific time.

 The drive-time gradient

-The further north you go, the longer and more single-threaded the access gets.
-Manly is minutes away; Palm Beach is the end of one long road.
+Distance is only half the story — the traffic decides the rest.
 These are honest bands to the CBD, off-peak versus peak.
 The spread between them is the genuinely useful number, and it grows as you head up the peninsula.
+Tap a suburb for the full local picture.

 South